 Herdade do Cebolal

-The Val das Éguas Tinto is made from Touriga Nacional, Alicante Bouschet, and Syrah while the Branco is made with Fernão Pires, Antão Vaz, and Arinto.
+The Val das Éguas Tinto is made from Touriga Nacional, Alicante Bouschet, and Merlot while the Branco is made with Fernão Pires, Antão Vaz, and Arinto.